A monotone scheme for high-dimensional fully nonlinear PDEs: The numerical scheme

-\begin{rem} {\rm The arguments in \cite{FTW} relies heavily on the viscosity properties of the PDE.
+\begin{rem} The arguments in \cite{FTW} rely heavily on the viscosity properties of the PDE.
 Very recently Tan \cite{Tan} provides a purely probabilistic arguments for HJB equations.
-His argument works for non-Markovian setting as well and thus provides a discretization for second order BSDEs.
-Moreover, under his conditions he shows that $|u_h - u|\le C h^{1\over 8}$, which improves the left side rate in Theorem \ref{thm-viscosity} (ii). }\end{rem}
+His argument works for the non-Markovian setting as well and thus provides a discretization for second order BSDEs.
+Moreover, under his conditions he shows that $|u_h - u|\le C h^{1/ 8}$, which improves the left-hand side rate in Theorem~\ref{teo-viscosity}(ii). \end{rem}